mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/consumed-odata-services/consumed-odata-service.md

 When a major change has been made to a published service we recommend that the service is deployed to a *different endpoint* with the new service version number clearly indicating that there has been a major change—with semantic numbering this would be an incremental increase  of a whole number.

 In this case the new service should be registered in the Catalog as a different service, and show up in the catalog as a separate asset.
-In the following example, there are 4 registered occurrences of the **OrderManagementService**:
+In the following example, there are 2 registered occurrences of the **BikeVehicleTruckService**:

 {{< figure src="/attachments/refguide/modeling/integration/consumed-odata-services/consumed-odata-service/consume-major-service-update-version.png" alt="4 endpoints"   width="250"  >}}

 There is a major service update indicated by the change in the version number from **1.0.0** to **2.0.0**.
-Further, both major versions have also been deployed to **Acceptance** which also results in separately registered assets in the Catalog at different endpoints.

 {{% alert color="info" %}}
 Entities of non-Mendix OData services are identified with a key of one or more fields.
 If the key fields are changed in an update of the service, this will also be seen as a breaking change.